Sports Coach Logo Sports Coach Training Principles Fitness Components

 Leafy Greens

-The nutrient lutein is also part of many vegetables recognized for their big green leaves.
-Spinach and kale fall into this group of veggies, even though other greenery like broccoli and peas can help achieve proper eye protection and nutrition.
-All of these foods provide the much-needed antioxidants that protect the eye from muscular degeneration and cataracts primarily.
+Lutein is also present in many vegetables recognized for their big green leaves.
+Spinach and kale fall into this group, although other greenery like broccoli and peas can help achieve proper eye protection and nutrition.
+These foods provide the much-needed antioxidants that primarily protect the eye from muscular degeneration and cataracts.

 Legumes

-Those having trouble with their retina should turn to practically every type of bean they can find, kidney beans, black-eyed peas, or lentils.
+Those having trouble with their retina should turn to every type of bean they can find: kidney beans, black-eyed peas, or lentils.
 These legumes are rich in bioflavonoids and zinc.

 Sunflower seeds

-Sunflower seeds are a primary fun and healthy snack that can help you replace the greasy potato chips you usually have, but they are also good for your eyes.
-The seeds are rich in Vitamin E and zinc, so they are expected to prevent the appearance of cataracts.
-This common condition may lead to total sight loss, especially in elderly patients.
+Sunflower seeds are a fun and healthy snack that can help you replace the greasy potato chips you usually have.
+They are also good for your eyes.
+The seeds are rich in Vitamin E and zinc, so they are expected to prevent the appearance of cataracts, a common condition that may lead to total sight loss, especially in elderly patients.

 Fruits and Vegetables in Vibrant Colours

-Like you would combine a few outfits with a different colour pattern, you can now create several meals using colourful fruits and vegetables.
-Strawberries, red, green, and yellow bell peppers, carrots, tomatoes, and pumpkin are all great for your eyes but will also complement your whole silhouette.
-These fruits and vegetables make great natural sources of Vitamins A and C, making the eyes more resistant to various diseases that can damage your sight.
+You can now create several meals using colourful fruits and vegetables, like combining a few outfits with a different colour pattern.
+Strawberries, red, green, and yellow bell peppers, carrots, tomatoes, and pumpkin are all great for your eyes and will also complement your whole silhouette.
+These fruits and vegetables are great natural sources of Vitamins A and C, which make the eyes more resistant to various diseases that can damage your sight.

 Best Food for your Eyes